Appalachian Christmas Outreach

 "The Christmas Story" **

 **We ask that you enclose a copy of the Christmas story in each bag.
 You can download and print a .pdf copy of it here from our website (see link above).
 Printing Tip: If the second page prints out upsidedown, choose "short edge - top" binding option under your printing preferences.
 You may have to click "Print using system dialog" to get to your advanced preferences.
-Packing hint: The Bible and Christmas Story flyer seem to fit best in the front pocket of many backpacks.
+Packing hint: The Bible and Christmas Story flyer seem to fit best in the front pocket of many backpacks (maybe not all.)

 IMPORTANT NOTE: Please make sure all items fit into the backpack.